-Launched in April 2023, The Move On and Thrive Fund (MOAT) is a £240K joint investment by The Blagrave Trust and Sovereign Network Group (SNG).
-This three-year, youth-led programme empowers young people on the Isle of Wight to voice their concerns and drive social change.
+Launched in April 2023, The Move on and Thrive Fund is a £240K joint investment made by The Blagrave Trust and Sovereign Network Group (SNG).

 Ventnor exchange is a pioneering arts organisation for the Isle of Wight.
 Their Brave Island programme's purpose is to tackle isolation and loneliness in young people living on the island.
 The funding will provide a year-round programme of 'Away Days' to allow small groups of young people the opportunity to make new friends, gain confidence, develop new skills and visit new places.
 These free monthly trips will provide everyone with the access to enjoy and benefit from these positive experiences.